 560 practical hours

 The student writes an internship report.
 Assessment by a university staff member.
-The assessment is based on a set of evaluation criteria specific for the master specialisation of the student.
+The assessment is based on a set of evaluation criteria.

 The student has to address ethical, organizational and legal aspects of health care in his or her internship report.
 Information on this can be found in the Manual for Clinical Practical Internship on the respective pages on Blackboard of the specialisations.